What does Fanny mean?

 How popular is Fanny?

 Fanny is a very prominent first name for women (#974 out of 4276, Top 23%) and a slightly less prominent last name for both adults and children (#103706 out of 150436, Top 69%).
 (2000 U.S. Census)

 Displayed below is the baby name popularity of Fanny for girls.
-Fanny reached its highest position of #230 in the U.S. then, but is not in the list at the moment.
+Fanny was first listed in 1880-1889 and reached its highest position of #230 in the U.S. then, but is not in the list at the moment.
 (Top 1000 Baby Names Records, 2014)